How to Contact an Editor

 What Exposit Books Publishes

 Exposit Books is an imprint of McFarland, a leading independent publisher of scholarly books that excel in the academic and library markets.
 Exposit combines popular topics such as true crime with a serious approach.
 Exposit welcomes proposals for nonfiction manuscripts on a wide range of true crime subjects, not limited to the following: murder, serial killers, heists, robberies, abductions, kidnappings, missing persons, con artists, hoaxes, deceptions, organized crime and espionage.
-In addition to true crime, Exposit welcomes proposals for unique biographies and memoirs, and books on psychology, self-help and sexuality.
-Exposit does not publish fiction or poetry.
+In addition to true crime, Exposit welcomes proposals for unique books about sexuality, the paranormal, cryptozoology, death, gravehunting, forteana and other curiosities.

 Browse the Exposit Books catalog here.
 Also, we suggest you browse the McFarland catalog to get a feel for our other offerings.
 Among many librarians especially, McFarland is viewed as distinguished yet daring.
 You can also see what current authors are saying about McFarland, and what others are saying about McFarland.